 If there is anything you need, or need to be done differently, please ask us.
-We always strive to do our best and need to know how we can serve you better.
+We always want to know how we can serve you better.

 We're here for you, so talk with your team about your wishes and concerns.
-Please do not hesitate to let us know at any time if you have questions or worries.
+Please contact us any time if you have questions.